Jazzmax/am-replace-cert/README.md

 Submit the request to your certificate authority (CA).
 For more information, talk to your CA administrator.

-### STAGE 2.
+#### STAGE 2.
 Importing the Certificates

 a.
 Prior importing any certificate the script will check the pre-requisites:
-   1. Signature algorithm - only sha1 is supported
+  1. Signature algorithm - only sha1 is supported.
-   2. If you use a certificate that contains any extended key usage (EKU) fields marked critical, both of the following key usage extensions must be present: serverAuth (1.3.6.1.5.5.7.3.1) -- TLS Web server authentication clientAuth (1.3.6.1.5.5.7.3.2) -- TLS Web client authentication
+  2. If you use a certificate that contains any extended key usage (EKU) fields marked critical, both of the following key usage extensions must be present:
+   * serverAuth (1.3.6.1.5.5.7.3.1) -- TLS Web server authentication;
+   * clientAuth (1.3.6.1.5.5.7.3.2) -- TLS Web client authentication.

   3. CN of the server certificate must be FQDN of the server.
 No SAN or wildcards supported.

 b.
 Verify the full certification path

-b.
+c.
 Import the CA root certificate (the intermediate CA certificates if any) into the root keystore

-c.
+e.
 Import the CA root certificate (and the intermediate CA certificates if any) into the server keystore

-d.
+f.
 Import the signed server certificate into the server keystore

-e.
+g.
 Import the CA root certificate into the JDK CA certificate keystore

-### STAGE 3.
+#### STAGE 3.
 Configuring the RSA Authentication Manager Servers and Restarting Authentication Manager

 a.
 Prior configuring the AM servers to use the new certificate the script will:

-- take a backup of current Weblogic configuration;
+  * take a backup of current Weblogic configuration;
-- ensure the the required AM servers are running.
+  * ensure the the required AM servers are running.

 b.
 Configure the RSA Authentication Manager Administration Server

 c.
 Configure the RSA Authentication Manager Proxy Server

 d.
 Configure the RSA Authentication Manager

 e.
 Restart the RSA Authentication Manager

 f.
 Check if the RSA Authentication Manager Servers are successfully started.
    If failed the script will restore the saved Weblogic configuration and restart AM.